The international break continues on Sunday but don’t bash your head against the wall just yet – we might actually see some goal-mouth action.

 Portugal have a longstanding rivalry with Spain, dating back as far as Portugal's very early matches in 1921.
-It is known as "The Iberian War" or "The Iberian Derby".
+It is known as 'The Iberian War' or 'The Iberian Derby'.
 Spain have generally had the better of this fixture, even in recent times.

-Portugal's national team is followed across the world, partially because of the many players with roots in other countries (for example, Eusebio is widely considered to be an African footballer as well as Portuguese due to having been born in Mozambique).
+Portugal's national team is followed across the world, partially because of the many players with roots in other countries (for example, Eusebio is widely considered to be an African player as well as Portuguese due to having been born in Mozambique).